SidOfc/sidneyliebrand.io/data/blog/how-fzf-and-ripgrep-improved-my-workflow.md

 ## Checking features on caniuse.com

 Additionally, I've written a post before on how to [combine Caniuse with FZF](/blog/combining-caniuse-with-fzf "Read the 'combine Caniuse with FZF post'").
-It allows me to quickly find out wether I should stay away from some Web API or not. this small tool also allows me to query features that have been added or deprecated recently.
+It allows me to quickly find out whether I should stay away from some Web API or not. this small tool also allows me to query features that have been added or deprecated recently.

 <Media